Researches-Org/sortable_challenge/README.md

 ## Observation
 The algorithms uses the structure of the elements been searched, in this case, products, to give relevance to search terms based on their location in the searched elements (products), for example, the highest relevance is given when the product model and family are found in a listing title.
 It also uses the creation of the index for optimization purposes.
-Other more complex techniques not applied here could be used, such as, probability and bayesian filters.